 Rose lives with his wife, Barbara, on Long Island with their daughters, Alyssa and Chelsea.

-Josh Lewin, a versatile announcer who has broadcast baseball, football and hockey on the club and national level since 1995, enters his second season as an announcer with WFAN radio.
+Josh Lewin, a versatile announcer who has broadcast baseball, football and hockey on the club and national level since 1995, enters his fifth season as an announcer with the Mets and his third on 710 WOR.

 From 2002-2010, he was the television play-by-play broadcaster for the Texas Rangers.